 Women with fallopian tube cancer may experience the following symptoms or signs.
 Sometimes, women with fallopian tube cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 - Irregular or heavy vaginal bleeding, especially after menopause